rhansoutlook/awslabs/security/S3-encryption/CSE/CSE-OpenSSL/README.md

 This is the contents of folder CSE-OpenSSL

-The steps to carry out client side encryption (CSE) on an object and uploading the object are as follows
+The steps to carry out client side encryption (CSE) on an object using OpenSSL and upload the object.

 0. source assumerole.sh Role_CSEOperator
 1. Create a file with text of your choice